Tax guide

 Final takeaway

 AY 2026-27 filing should be calm, documented, and route-aware.
 Choose the assessment year first, then the form, then the regime, then the schedules, then the correction or filing path.
-When the facts are ordinary, this checklist can keep the return clean.
-When the facts are mixed or high-value, get the treatment reviewed before filing.
+When the facts are straightforward, this checklist can keep the return clean.
+When the facts are mixed or high-value, get the treatment reviewed before you file.